cwolves/copper-interface/README.md

 Below, you will find documentation on how to use our API.
 There are 3 ways to get started:

 1. Use our API _directly_ by sending a POST request to our API. ([API Guide](./direct_to_api/README.md))
 2. Use Terraform to quickly create a stack in your AWS account.
-This will create a bucket in AWS that will forward file data to our API. ([Terraform Guide](./terraform/README.md))
+This will create a bucket in AWS that will forward log data from files to our API. ([Terraform Guide](./terraform/README.md))
 3. Use the AWS CDK to quickly create a stack in your AWS account.
-This will create a bucket in AWS that will forward file data to our API. ([AWS CDK Guide](./aws_cdk/README.md))
+This will create a bucket in AWS that will forward log data from files to our API. ([AWS CDK Guide](./aws_cdk/README.md))

-For any questions, feature requests, or suggestions reach out to thatcher@cwolves.com.
-I respond quickly!
+For any support, feature requests, or suggestions reach out to thatcher@cwolves.com.
+We respond quickly!

 ## What happens to my logs?